↑

 • Add a white chocolate drizzle on top for a elegant finish.

 • Consider adding your favorite nuts to this recipe.
-About a half a cup of chopped pistachios, pecans or macadamia nuts would be delicious.
+About a half a cup of chopped pistachios, pecans or macadamia nuts would be delicious

 Let’s Talk Candy Thermometers

-I know many of you get scared off when I ask you to use a candy thermometer, but, trust me, YOU can do this.
-I have used many candy thermometers. over the years but my favorite is this digital candy thermometer here.
+I know many of you get scared off when I ask you to use a candy thermometer, but trust me, YOU can do this.
+Having used many candy thermometers over the years, I’ve landed on this digital candy thermometer here.
+I really appreciate that the display is adjustable – very helpful for accurate, safe readings.

 More Fudge Recipes To Try